jyfliu/Goq/README.md

 In comparison, the other disciplines are much more ad hoc in nature, which makes their problems much harder to solve with computerized technology.
 Let's look at problem 3 (combinatorics) of the same year.

-This problem requires the observations that ... etc.
+This problem requires several observations that are difficult to formalize and make with machine-assisted technology.

 ## How it works.